Home Improvements That Increase Value in 2022

 5. Vinyl Window Installation

 New insulated vinyl windows round out the top five nationally for projects with the highest return on investment, according to Remodeling's report.
 This improvement adds curb appeal and energy efficiency to the home.
-The national average cost is just over $19,000 with 69% recouped in value.
+The national average cost is over $20,000, an increase of more than $1,000 from 2021, with 68% in recouped value, a decrease of 1% year-over-year.

 Projects That Might Decrease Value